 Financial liabilities are classified as held for trading if they are acquired for the purpose of repurchasing in the near term.
 This category includes derivative financial instruments entered into by the Group that are not designated as hedging instruments in hedge relationships as defined by HKAS 39.
 Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.
-Gains or losses on liabilities held for trading are recognised in the statement of profit or loss and other comprehensive income.
-The net fair value gain or loss recognised in the statement of profit or loss and other comprehensive income does not include any interest charged on these financial liabilities.
+Gains or losses on liabilities held for trading are recognised in profit or loss.
+The net fair value gain or loss recognised in profit or loss does not include any interest charged on these financial liabilities.

-Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the date of initial recognition and only if the criteria in HKAS 39 are satisfied.
+Financial liabilities designated upon initial recognition as at fair value through profit or loss are designated at the date of initial recognition and only if the criteria in HKAS 39 are satisfied.